brandur/sorg/content/drafts/chatty-pyramid.md

 hook: TODO
 ---

+My time in university coincided with Facebook's massive surge in popularity.
+I'd walk into a lab in the computer science building.
+At any given moment, about two thirds of them were awash with the site's signature blue.

+These machines have been purchased by the university with expectation that students would use them to push outwards on the frontiers of computer science.
+Instead, they were mostly used to post status updates.

 Walk around a modern office today and communication is the majority of what you see.
 A considerable number of people are behind a closed door in a meeting.
 Those that aren't